“This book is a delight ...” - Scotland Outdoors

 Find Bob Smith's full review (with images) here.

-Although the Three Lochs Way option is still available between Helensburgh and Gouk Hill, it is no longer signed as a JMW alternative.
-It should be used whenever felling closes Bannachra Muir: see page 25 of our guidebook.
+Although the Three Lochs Way option is still available between Helensburgh and Gouk Hill whenever felling closes Bannachra Muir, it is now signed as a JMW alternative only when needed.